Sunday, June 27, 2010

 B: Although this does what it says on the tin, the effect is as dim and unreachable as the sunset behind that mountain somewhere.

-A: Well, it’s the Irish entry without the associations to the Titanic soundtrack, isn’t it.
-Does nothing you haven’t heard before, takes forever to even do it, and then doesn’t do it any better.
+A: Basically the Irish entry without the associations to the Titanic soundtrack.
+It does nothing you haven’t heard before, takes forever to even do it, and then doesn’t do it any better.

 37 United Kingdom